geraudmathe/Locomotive-fundamentals/README.md

 </html>
 ```

-Then the sidebar :
+Then the sidebar:
 ```html
 <div id="sidebar">
   the sidebar
 </div>
 ```

-And finally the product_information snippet which uses the context "product" :
+And finally the product_information snippet which uses the context "product":
 ```html
 <div class="product">
 {{ product.name }} :  {{ product.price }}$